About Club Volleyball

 • Special events such as team-building activities

-• Coach travel expenses for out-of-town invitationals and tournaments outside of own age group
+• Coach travel expenses for out-of-town invitationals and tournaments not included in Club fees

 Many teams are successful in acquiring sponsorships or fundraising to cover all or part of their team fees.
 Team budgets are prepared based on the number of rostered players on a team and all families share equally in additional costs incurred by a team, regardless of a player’s availability to participate in a given tournament or event.